Gabriel Moreno Player Props: Diamondbacks vs. Nationals

 Gabriel Moreno At The Plate

+- He has gone deep in one of 26 games, and in 1.1% of his plate appearances.

-- Moreno has driven in a run in 10 games this season (41.7%), including two games with multiple runs batted in.
+- In 11 games this season (42.3%), Moreno has picked up an RBI, including two games with multiple runs batted in.

-- In four of 24 games this year, he has scored, including multiple runs once.
+- He has scored at least one run five times this season (19.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.